Doomlands/blookethack/README.md

 # BlooketHacks
-All Global Codes Work Now,
+All Codes Are Currently Working

-DO NOT USE OTHER CODES!